“Search is still our biggest moonshot, but that moon keeps on moving.”

 Why?
 Because these AI products are using advanced natural language processing to understand content rather than traditional ranking signals.

-So in the AI-driven future of search, the relevance, accuracy, and thoroughness of content you have on a page may count way more than how many links point to it or other traditional signals.
+So in the AI-driven future of search, the relevance, accuracy, and thoroughness of the content you have on a page may count way more than how many links point to it or other traditional signals.

 Let’s make no mistake though: traditional ranking will still matter for some time to come.
-So far there is no indication that the intent of these chat integrations into search is to eliminate traditional search result pages.
+So far, there is no indication that the intent of these chat integrations into search is to eliminate traditional search result pages.
 There are still plenty of instances, perhaps the vast majority, where traditional results make more sense and are more useful than chat answers.

 How seoClarity Has Prepared for This (for Years)!

-While we can’t claim to have foreseen the exact implementations we’re seeing roll out now, as keen observers of search and especially as good listeners to our thousands of enterprise site clients, we could see years ago the general direction search was heading.
+While we can’t claim to have foreseen the exact implementations we’re seeing now, as keen observers of search and especially as good listeners to our thousands of enterprise site clients, we could see years ago the general direction search was heading.

 And we’ve been building for that eventuality for years now.